 - Unusually for most movies, this film moved away from a PG rating towards a more adult classification after the first film was heavily criticised for being overly comical and somewhat goofy.

 - Hayter would go on to become a successful voice actor and screenwriter.
-His most popular performance was as video game icon Solid Snake in the Metal Gear Solid series of games while his screenplays include X-Men and Watchmen alongside Alex Tse.
+His most popular performance was as video game icon Solid Snake in the Metal Gear Solid series of games while his screenplays include the original X-Men and Watchmen alongside Alex Tse.

 - According to both Hayter and Wang, the rights to the Guyver character are currently in legal limbo but both have said that they would be happy to produce a third film based on the character.
 I, for one, would prefer a big-budget version.